-This 'Gambling Act 2005: Statement of Principles' document has been drafted in partnership with the other Licensing Authorities across Suffolk with an aim of creating a broadly consistent Countywide document for the benefit of all stakeholders with an interest in the Gambling Act 2005 function.
+This 'Gambling Act 2005: Statement of Principles' document has been drafted in partnership by the seven district and borough Licensing Authorities across Suffolk with an aim of creating a broadly consistent Countywide document for the benefit of all stakeholders with an interest in the Gambling Act 2005 function.

 Section 349 of the Gambling Act 2005 requires all Licensing Authorities to prepare and publish a statement of the principles that they propose to apply in exercising their functions under the Act during the three-year period to which the policy applies.
-This document is the fifth such statement for this Licensing Authority and must, by order of the Secretary of State, be published by 14 January 2022.
+This document is the fourth such statement for this Licensing Authority and must, by order of the Secretary of State, be published by 14 January 2016.